VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

         storageClass: premium
 ```

-**When reconciling a ReleasePin**, the controller:
+**When reconciling a ReleaseBinding**, the controller:
-1. Fetches the Release.
+1. Fetches the ComponentRelease.
 2. Get ComponentTypeDefinition, Component, Addons, and Workload from the status (in case of git references) or embedded content.
 3. Fetches EnvSettings for that environment.
 4. Merges Component parameters with EnvSettings overrides